 One of the worst things that can happen is running out of fuel oil when you need it the most.
 To keep this from happening, many consumers will buy their fuel oil in bulk.
-Not only will this ensure that they have oil when they need it, they can also get a discount when buying in bulk.
-When consumers buy in bulk, they can use some of the oil for the current season and they may have some left over for later use.
+Not only will this ensure that they have oil when they need it, but they can also get a discount when buying in bulk.
+When consumers order a heating oil delivery Tuckerton NJ and buy in bulk, they can use some of the oil for the current season and they may have some leftover for later use.

 While we believe that stocking up on oil is convenient…

 and it makes financial sense, most homeowners do this without knowing whether or not oil expires.
 In fact, heating oil does have an expiration date.
-Point Bay Fuel is a company who sells and delivers high-quality heating oil in Tuckerton, New Jersey, and surrounding areas.
+Point Bay Fuel is a company that sells and delivers high-quality heating oil in the area.
 In this article, we have shared some tips on how to store your oil to keep it from going bad.

 An Overview Of Heating Oil